AkshatNeolia/Red-Light-Traffic-Violation-and-Number-Plate-Detecion/README.md

 The **Number Plate Detection System** leverages **YOLOv5, OpenCV, and OCR** for automated license plate recognition.
 It includes **RC verification** by cross-checking a vehicle database, a **Duplicate Plate Detector** to identify fraudulent plates, and a **Parking Analyzer** to monitor and manage parking violations.
 The system enhances security, prevents fraud, and improves parking management for **law enforcement and smart parking applications**. 🚗🔍

 ![WhatsApp Image 2025-02-05 at 23 21 32_866cc415](https://github.com/user-attachments/assets/ad93ff1d-2875-4787-9b4a-8a760072622b)

+The Number Plate Detection System uses OpenCV, Python, and OCR to read license plates from images.
+It converts images to grayscale for noise reduction and better contrast, then extracts plate numbers using edge detection and OCR (Tesseract/EasyOCR).

 ![image](https://github.com/user-attachments/assets/c927f744-bd95-4d78-a97f-61762b7a0bce)